UCLA Institute for Research on Labor and Employment: History

-Programs and Research
+Programs and research

 Programs

-The institute offers a minor in Labor and Workplace Studies.
-The minor is fairly competitive, enrolling only 100 students annually.
-Students study contemporary and historical views of work, labor movements, and social policies.
-The Minor combines the traditional classroom setting with the workplace to give students a comprehensive experience of labor issues.
+The Institute supports the Labor Studies interdepartmental degree program that offers a bachelor's degree and a minor in Labor Studies.
+The curriculum explores contemporary and historical views of work, labor movements, and social policies.
+Students learn through traditional classroom setting, field research, and internship experiences.

 The IRLE also sponsors the Labor Occupational Safety & Health Program (LOSH) works with workers, unions, community organizations, and academic and health professionals in improving environmental health concerns.
 LOSH provides health and safety training to workers managing hazardous wastes or involved in emergency response release to environmental hazards.

 The Human Resources Round Table (HAART) is a sub-division of the IRLE that connects academics and human resource professionals to discuss the challenges that meet human resources today.
 Founded in 1986, HAART is also associated with Anderson School of Management, Luskin School of Public Affairs, and the School of Law.

 The UCLA Labor Center is a sub-division of the IRLE that focuses on applying research by the IRLE for advocacy in the workplace and education.
 The Labor Center hosts multiple programs that reaches out to minorities to address immigration issues, education, and equal opportunities at the work.
 The labor center works directly with unions to assist in improving conditions in low-wage work and advocate to strengthen the laws that protect these workers.